ayoung5555/MP_MyWebsite/README.md

 2. Do not simply clone [this repo](https://github.com/ayoung5555/ayoung5555.github.io.git):

-	- Instead, select 'Download ZIP' under the green 'Code' dropdown button
+	- Instead, select `Download ZIP` under the green `Code` dropdown button

 	- This is so you do not have to deal with changing the git remote settings and will save you time